 - Advise someone to improve their ways in HBS faith in order to make them a devout believer.

 To save all sentient beings, Primordial Buddha kept preaching about Odaimoku (Jōseppō) to make them walk the Buddha way just like him (Kyōke).
-Nichiren Shōnin, who was a reincarnation of Jōgyō Bodhisattva (Superior Practice Bodhisattva), devoted his whole life to propagation of the Odaimoku, too.
+Nichiren Shōnin, who was a reincarnation of Jōgyō Bodhisattva (Superior Practice Bodhisattva), devoted his whole life to the propagation of Odaimoku, too.
 Therefore, we, HBS members, also need to do our best to save others and devote ourselves to the practices of Shakubuku and Kyōke to make Buddha’s wish come true.

 In the distant past when Primordial Buddha was still a human being just like us, he attained Buddhahood by two practices: chanting Odaimoku, Namu Myōhō Renge Kyō himself and spreading Odaimoku to others.
 These two practices are together called Bosatsu-gyō 菩薩行—the practice to attain Buddhahood.
 Therefore, in Honmon Butsuryū Shū, we put emphasis on three practices: Kushō-gyō 口唱行 (chanting Odaimoku), Shakubuku and Kyōke (the latter two mean spreading Odaimoku to others).

 Everyone in this world can be saved by chanting Honmon Happon shoken 本門八品所顕, Jōgyō shoden 上行所伝, Honnin-geshu no Namu Myōhō Renge Kyō 本因下種之南無妙法蓮華経.
 How wonderful it is!
 Since HBS members know it, when we greet each other we say Arigatō gozaimasu ありがとうございます.
-This way of greeting is one of characteristics of HBS, so it’s an easy way to tell HBS members from other people – you just need to hear how they greet each other.
+This way of greeting is one of the characteristics of HBS, so it’s an easy way to tell HBS members from other people – you just need to hear how they greet each other.
 Then, what does Arigatō gozaimasu mean?
 Let’s see in the next article.